 Two weeks ago we lost our dog Bear.
-I haven’t wanted to write about it because it makes me too sad, but I can’t bring myself to write about anything else and so I had to either give up writing for the foreseeable future or write this out and let my heart move on.
+I haven’t wanted to write about it because it makes me too sad, but I can’t bring myself to write about anything else so I had to either give up writing for the foreseeable future or write this out and let my heart move on.

-We lost Bear.
+We lost Bear

 Bear, who walked into my life when she was just a tiny puppy.
-Bear, who saw me out the door on the day I graduated college, and the day I got married, and all of the days that I left for work each morning.
+Bear, who saw me out the door on the day I graduated college, the day I got married, and all of the days that I left for work each morning.
 Bear, who moved out to Oregon with me and back again.
 Bear, who slept at my feet.
 Bear, who went hiking and running and swimming with me.
 Bear, who never said no to a walk.
-Bear, who was always up for an adventure or a nap or a snack.
+Bear, who was always up for an adventure a nap, or a snack.
 My sweet Bear, who snored like an old man and growled when she was happy.
 Bear, who I left behind so many times but who always went wild when I came back again.